taiyo-s/Boggle-Solver/README.md

 	abcdefghijklmnop

-4. Wait for "Enter Partial Word Here" and then input a partial word:
+4. Wait for "Enter Partial Word Here" and then input a partial word, followed by a newline character (Press Enter):

 i.e.